nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Cons: This can increase data coupling between `EditContactParser` and `EditContactCommand` which can cause unnecessary changes in either class if the other class were to change.

-Alternative 1 was chosen as it would make future changes to any class easier and less error-prone, since there was less coupling between the 2 classes.
+Alternative 1 was chosen as it would make future changes to any class easier and less error-prone, hence increasing the ease of maintenance, since there was less coupling between the 2 classes.

 ##### Implementation of `EditContactCommand`